Or for instant updates, message ROAPE to +243992031848 to subscribe to our WhatsApp service

 If you're not happy with the results, please do another search

-South Africa’s workers movement on fire – the Durban strikes of 1973
+Southern Africa’s workers movement on fire – the South African & Namibian strikes

 In 1973, fifty years ago, South Africa experienced a historical turning point.
 From 9 January 1973, workers of the Coronation Brick and Tile factory in Durban came out on strike.
-Heike Becker writes about how workers made their demands heard.
-The Durban strikes in 1973 were the first public mass action in South Africa since the anti-apartheid activism of the 1950s.
+Eighteen months before workers and students in South Africa’s colony South West Africa (today’s Namibia), took dramatic and radical action.
+Heike Becker writes about how workers made their demands heard across Southern Africa in the early 1970s.

 ‘A Curt Farewell’: decolonizing public space in Namibia